andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 1. Server-side rendering (SSR) and streaming
 2. Server-side data fetching
 3. Avoid overfetching
-4. Use libraries to the server
+4. Move libraries to the server
 5. Move JavaScript to the server
 6. Caching